M61ss/cuda/00-basic/README.md

 }
 ```

-The loop shown in the example code runs only on the data subset assigned to this thread and takes step proportional to the block dimension.
+The loop shown in the example code runs only on the data subset assigned to this thread and takes step proportional to the block dimension in order to not overlap its computation with other thread of the block (see image and formula below).

-## Grid

-Together, the blocks of parallel threads make up what is known as the **grid**.

 > [!IMPORTANT]
 >